Dwarakesh0samal/Schoolzy/backend/SESSION_STORE_README.md

 - ✅ **Secure**: Automatic session expiration and cleanup
 - ✅ **Customizable**: Configurable TTL and collection name
 - ✅ **Compatible**: Works with express-session
+- ✅ **Version Compatible**: Works with Firebase Admin SDK 13.4.0+

+## Why Custom Implementation?

+We chose to implement our own Firebase session store instead of using `connect-session-firebase` because:
+- **Version Compatibility**: Avoids conflicts with Firebase Admin SDK 13.4.0+
+- **Full Control**: Custom implementation tailored to our needs
+- **Better Performance**: Optimized for our specific use case
+- **No Dependencies**: No additional npm packages required

 ## Configuration